 Social media scrutiny

-This was not the case for supermodel Bella Hadid, who also recently spoke of her own struggles.
+This has not been the case for supermodel Bella Hadid, who has been very forthcoming about her own struggles recently.
 The daughter of Yolanda and Mohammed Hadid, Bella has been in the limelight pretty much from the word go and was already a natural in front of the camera by the time she had reached her teens.
 While Dunst also had her start at a very young age, what sets the two apart is that Bella was brought up on social media.
-Unlike Dunst, who could hide herself away to a certain extent, Bella has spent much of her twenties compiling a highly curated highlight reel of her life.
-One that is based completely on falsities though, and it’s the duality of such platforms that has made her experience arguably even more traumatic.
+Unlike Dunst, who could hide herself away to a certain extent, Bella has spent much of her twenties compiling a highly curated highlight reel of her life – one that is based completely on falsities though, and it’s the duality of such platforms that has made her experience arguably even more traumatic.